 Google’s search updates have affected how brands optimize for local search.
 The Google Carousel moving to the Map 3-Pack, for example, impacted the travel industry, as they are now displaying lower on the page.
 Google’s booking widget directly competes with hotel native site conversions, yet local traffic to hotel landing pages jumped 11% after the Map pack update.

 According to the panel, you want to be A or B in the map pack and rank first for your city in local search.
-Focus on getting this saturation.
+To that end, focus on getting this saturation.
 Steve Wiideman recommended that brands challenge their team to improve every month in one of three core areas: visibility, content and reviews.
 If you’re managing these three things every month, he said, Google will notice and you’ll see measurable results.

 Get Out of Your Own Box